cdmbase/graphql-rabbitmq-subscriptions/README.md

 It allows you to connect your subscriptions manger to a rabbitmq Pub Sub mechanism to support multiple subscription manager instances.

-This package is copied from [graphql-redis-subscriptions]('https://github.com/davidyaha/graphql-redis-subscriptions') and modified to work with RabbitMQ.
+This package is copied from [graphql-redis-subscriptions]('https://github.com/davidyaha/graphql-redis-subscriptions') originally and modified to work with RabbitMQ.

 ## Basic Usage